 It’s exciting.
 It can also be heartbreaking.
 But at least it’s your damn script.
 And that’s something to scream about.

 Don’t try to reinvent the wheel.
-One mistake that new writers will be tempted to make is, once they know the typical structure of the genre of their choice, they want to break all of the rules.
+One mistake that new writers will be tempted to make is, that once they know the typical structure of the genre of their choice, they want to break all of the rules.

 Certain structures and uses of dialogue or action (by the writer) are repeated for a reason – they work.
 Thankfully, someone who has come before you already made the mistake you are about to make.
 Maybe you need to do this as a part of your process, but ideally, you won’t give in to temptation.